 For those who don’t know, boffer games are a sport based around using foam padded implements representing swords, shields, arrows, and other gear that is designed to safely come into realistic physical contact with the players.
 Its super fun and an automatic huge hit with both kids and adults.
 We provide all the gear and referee the games for safety and fair play, taking players through a large number of different game setups and scenarios.

-“Swordsman or Swordsmen?” -When I first started this project, I thought of it as something that I would do alone and take with me all over the country in my travels, and thus named it “The Wandering Swordsman” because that’s what I wanted to be.
+“Swordsman or Swordsmen?” -When I first started this project, I thought of it as something that I would do alone and take with me while traveling all over the country, and thus named it “The Wandering Swordsman” because that’s what I wanted to be.
 But as it grew and became a business, I realized that it was about so much more than just me.
 I have had so much vital help from so many people, so it didn’t feel right to call it something that insinuated that it was all about me anymore.
-Thus I decided to officially name the business “The Wandering Swordsmen” to reflect the inclusion of all the men, women, children, and others that have helped make it into what it is now!
+Thus I decided to officially name the business “The Wandering Swordsmen” to reflect the inclusion of all the people that have helped make it into what it is now!
 I still have a number of different amazing things that say “Swordsman” on them though, such as the hand carved wooden sign that is in the heading photo of the website, or my vinyl sign that I use on the booth.
 Both of these items were gifts from people who were incredibly helpful in getting this business started, and are still very useful, so I choose to continue to use them even though they technically have a slight typo!